learn-co-curriculum/react-hooks-react-router-code-along/README.md

 what appears in the URL.

 We can now use the data contained in our params object to access the specific piece of data we want to display!
-We can interpolate the `id` or our specific user into a `fetch` request URL and `fetch` that user's specific information from our backend:
+We can interpolate the `id` of the user into a `fetch` request URL and `fetch` that user's specific information from our backend: